archivesunleashed/archivesunleashed.org/content/aut/aut-reference.md

 can be passed to the function as a default for the case the url input returns `null`.
 - `ExtractEntities
     * (iNerClassifierFile: String, inputRecordFile: String, outputFile: String, sc: SparkContext)` : Conduct [Named Entity Recogition](https://nlp.stanford.edu/software/CRF-NER.html) classification on a WARC or ARC record using the path to a [NER classifier](https://stanfordnlp.github.io/CoreNLP/), an ARC or WARC file path, an output file and a spark context.
-- `ExtractGraph(records: RDD[ArchiveRecord], dynamic: Boolean = false, tolerance : Double = 0.005, numIter: Int = 20): Graph[VertexData, EdgeData]` : Extract a social network graph based on the Crawled collections and any links found in the html.
+- `ExtractGraph(records: RDD[ArchiveRecord], dynamic: Boolean = false, tolerance : Double = 0.005, numIter: Int = 20): Graph[VertexData, EdgeData]` : Extract a social network graph based on the crawled collections and any links found in the html.
 Optionally, can calculate page ranks if `dynamic` is set to `true`.
 In this case, the tolerance and number of iterations for the page rank calculation can be controlled using `tolerance` and `numIter`.
 Calculating page rank is not recommended for a very large number of ArchiveRecords as it can take a long time to calculate.
     * `.writeAsJson(verticesPath: String, edgesPath: String)` : Takes an extracted graph and saves it into two files, one for vertices and another for edges.
 - `ExtractHashtags(src: String): List[String]` : Extract all `#hashtags` from a Twitter status update or other content string, returning a list of hashtags.
 - `ExtractLinks(src: String): List[String]` : Extract all urls from a content string, returning a list of detected urls.